mariusz-kowalski/SublimeUberSettings/README.md

 ## Why?

 Sublime Text can be configured easily without having to go through a dozen different menus and windows: Just adjust a single JSON file and be done with it.
 However, out of the box, configuration is limited to one global settings file and a single settings file per project.
 On top of that, syntax-specific settings for a project cannot be adjusted.
-SublimeSuperSettings takes care of all these limitations by enabling per-directory configuration.
+SublimeUberSettings takes care of all these limitations by enabling per-directory configuration.

 ## Features